-Holiday Writing: 3 Tricks for Getting Unstuck During the Holidays
+3 Tricks for Getting Unstuck During the Holidays

 I may only get a fragment of an idea out or half of a conversation.
 That’s okay, because when I do get thirty minutes to sit down at my laptop, I’m not starting from scratch.
 I can pick up my journal and jump in where I left off.

 Changing the medium you work in can be a great way to keep things fresh.
-If you are feeling stuck, try writing in a different way.
+If you are feeling stuck, try taking one of your initial ideas and writing in a different way.
 If you usually do your work long hand, go straight to the keyboard.
 If you think and type like I do, try some dictation with your phone.

 2. Try Writing Something Else